vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

 4. You can review the preliminary results on the **Data Preview** tab.
 Don't worry about duplicate columns yet, we will remove those later.

-5. We also want to join our CustomerTrans dataset, click the **+** symbol to the right of your JoinCustMrktResearch join that you just created and choose **Join** from the menu.
+5. We also want to join our CustomerTrans dataset, select the **+** symbol to the right of your JoinCustMrktResearch join that you just created and choose **Join** from the menu.

 6. On the **Join Settings** tab, use the following configurations: